Table of Contents

 Free electronic filing.
-You may be able to file your 2012 taxes online for free thanks to an electronic filing agreement.
+You may be able to file your 2014 taxes online for free.
 See chapter 1.

 Change of address.
-If you change your address, you should notify the IRS.
+If you change your address, notify the IRS.
 See Change of Address in chapter 1.

 Refund on a late filed return.
 If you were due a refund but you did not file a return, you generally must file your return within 3 years from the date the return was due (including extensions) to get that refund.
 See chapter 1.

-Frivolous tax submissions.
+Frivolous tax returns.
 The IRS has published a list of positions that are identified as frivolous.
 The penalty for filing a frivolous tax return is $5,000.
 See chapter 1.

 Filing erroneous claim for refund or credit.
 You may have to pay a penalty if you file an erroneous claim for refund or credit.
 See chapter 1.

 Privacy Act and paperwork reduction information.
 The IRS Restructuring and Reform Act of 1998, the Privacy Act of 1974, and the Paperwork Reduction Act of 1980 require that when we ask you for information we must first tell you what our legal right is to ask for the information, why we are asking for it, how it will be used, what could happen if we do not receive it, and whether your response is voluntary, required to obtain a benefit, or mandatory under the law.
 A complete statement on this subject can be found in your tax form instructions.